San Francisco’s burgeoning economy makes it a global contender

 A new report by JLL, Demand and Disruption in Global Cities touts four new economic models shaping the way the most competitive cities adapt to business innovation.

-Take a look at each model and you’ll see that San Francisco is in the forefront of all of them, and that’s possibly one reason why the city is now ranked just below the ‘Big Seven’ global cities: London, New York, Paris, Singapore, Tokyo, Seoul and Hong Kong.
-San Francisco is boxing well above its weight in population, with a population of less than 900,000, it accounted for 9% of total venture capital spending worldwide.
+Take a look at each model and you’ll see that San Francisco is at the forefront of all of them, and that’s possibly one reason why the city is now ranked just below the ‘Big Seven’ global cities: London, New York, Paris, Singapore, Tokyo, Seoul and Hong Kong.
+San Francisco is boxing well above its weight, and with a population of less than 900,000, it accounted for 9% of total venture capital spending worldwide.
 Meanwhile, London has 10 times the population (approximately 8.9 million in 2018) yet accounted for less than 1% of total venture capital (VC) spending worldwide or roughly 10% of the VC spending in San Francisco last year.

 - Promotes rise of new living and working patterns, including co-working and co-living.

 - Raises demand for spaces that are easily reconfigurable for fast-moving tenants.

 - Increases returns from effective space and asset utilization.

 - Boosts building sustainability, energy savings, and better water and waste management.

 - Enables higher density through shared occupancy, urban regeneration, extended lifespan and usability of assets.